Ahmadalsofi/SONetworking/README.md

 ### Endpoint
-Convert path to the URL Request with a certain method, header, body, and query.
+Transform the path into a URL request with a specified method, header, body, and query.

 ```swift
 public protocol Requestable {
     var path: String { get }